Dwyin7/CS6111-project1/README.md

      2. Build the Google Custom Search service. [build_service]
      2. Use the Engine ID with the server we set and the original query to get the search result. [search_by_query]
      3. Retrieve the 'Title', 'URL', 'Summary'(snippet) from the response(contains exactly top 10 search result). [parse_response]
-     After, these search result will be displayed to the user one by one and the user will type Y or N judging from whether the result is relative to the target. [get_ok]
+     4. Search result will be displayed to the user one by one and user will type Y or N judging from whether the result is relative to the target. [get_ok]
-     4. If the user feedback to the search result achieved the desired threshold or none of the returned document is relevant, the program will stop.[query_by_precision]
+     5. If the user's feedback to the search result reaches the desired threshold or none of the returned document is relevant, the program will stop.[query_by_precision]
-     5. If not, based on the user feedback, the program will utilize Rocchio's algorithm by analyzing 'Title' and 'Summary' to obtain the top two related words and reorderd all the words by ngram technique to generate the new query.
+     6. If not, based on the user's feedback, the program will utilize Rocchio's algorithm by analyzing 'Title' and 'Summary' to obtain the top two relevant words and reorderd all the words by ngram technique to generate the new query.
 The detailed implementation of Rocchio's algorithm is introduced in the section 5. [query_by_precision]

    * External libraries used:
      1. googleapiclient: Used for accessing the Google Custom Search API.